Home

 We have an ssh and a web server.Web Server - TCP 80 | TCP 443 (SSL)

-However in our nmap scan, under the web server that uses https, we have found a domain earth.local
+However in our nmap scan, under the web server that uses https, we have found a domain earth.local, and a sub-domain terratest.earth.local.

 Both return the home page below...